adamongit/Housing-co-op-app/README.md

-Co-op-Apps
+Housing Co-op-App
 ==========

-Applications useful to various co-operatives
+An application intended to provide functionality useful to housing co-operatives